 For charcoal, keep the top and bottom vents mostly closed so the temperature doesn’t get up too high.

-Once the temperature of your grill is about 225°F, place your smoker box or pellet tube smoker over the lit burners and once smoke begins coming out, place your steaks on the opposite side of the heat.
+Once the temperature of your grill is about 180°F, place your smoker box or pellet tube smoker over the lit burners and once smoke begins coming out, place your steaks on the opposite side of the heat.

-Resting the Smoked Filet Mignon Steaks
+Resting the Steaks

 After reverse searing the smoked filet mignon steaks, transfer them to a plate and let them rest, UNCOVERED for at least 5 minutes.